Time in Saint Lucia

 Saint Lucia observes Atlantic Standard Time (UTC−4) year-round.

 IANA time zone database

-In the IANA time zone database, Saint Lucia is given one zone in the file zone.tab—America/Port_of_Spain, which is synonymous with the zone for time in Trinidad and Tobago.
-Kitts and Nevis and Saint Vincent and the Grenadines also share America/Port_of_Spain.
-Data for America/Port_of_Spain directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself:
+In the IANA time zone database, Saint Lucia is given one zone in the file zone.tab—America/St_Lucia, which is synonymous with the zone for time in Puerto Rico.
+Data for America/St_Lucia directly from zone.tab of the IANA time zone database; columns marked with * are the columns from zone.tab itself: